jumiverse/jumiverse.github.io/preview/2023-02-05-no-email-experiment.md

 So I turn on the notebook without starting the messanger and e-mail and join the daily via phone instead.
 I plug in my earpods and participate without looking at the notifications.

-Of course my attention is consumed by the topics, so it does not really help to concetntrate on creative work.
+Of course my attention is consumed by the topics, so it does not really help to concentrate on creative work.
 But at least I manage to not get sucked into the "purgatory of the mondain" by reacting right away to other peoples needs.